kennedy-u/CS-210_Portfolio/README.md

 ## [Project 1 - Clock App](Project%201%20-%20Clock%20App)
 A 12 and 24-hour console clock app written in C++.

-Display 12-hour clock format where the clock does not exceed 12:59:59.
-Display 24-hour clock format where the clock does not exceed 23:59:59.
-And both clocks will synchronously  display the host current time in a proper format.
+Display 12-hour clock format where the clock does not exceed 12:59:59, display 24-hour clock format where the clock does not exceed 23:59:59, and both clocks will synchronously  display the host current time in a proper format.

 ![Image](images/Clock-App.jpg)